stzn/TIL/SwiftDependencyManagement/README.md

 #### Controllable Object Lifetime management

 Only composition root knows when and how instances are created and released.
-Modules should not know whether lifecycle of other modules' instances(singleton, transient, and so on)
+Modules should not know whether lifecycle of other modules' instances(singleton, transient... described later)

 Also we can control framework specific things (e.g. UI must add `weak` to avoid retain cycle, and so on).
 This is the Virtual Proxy Pattern.
 It depends on what we want to achieve, but we could understand our code base more since we can see what's happening in a collected areas(the Composition Root).